Thea White: Early life

 White was born in Newark, New Jersey on June 16, 1940, as the daughter of Arthur and Theatrice (née Hazard) Zitzner.
 White's mother and maternal grandmother Eva were both actresses: Theatrice began acting as a child, and continued to do so as an adult, while Eva made her acting debut as a teenager and retired following marriage, later opening a movie theater with her husband.
 White moved to North Caldwell with her parents at the age of 12.
 She graduated from Grover Cleveland High School and studied acting at the Royal Academy of Dramatic Arts and the American Theater Wing.

 Career

 White began her career on several stage productions in Dallas, Texas.
 While acting on stage, Broadway and theater, she served as the personal assistant for Marlene Dietrich, during Dietrich's later career.

 After marrying her husband, White retired from acting and became a librarian and outreach specialist at the Livingston Public Library in Livingston, New Jersey.
 She returned to acting when she was offered the role of Muriel Bagge on Cartoon Network's Courage the Cowardly Dog.
+She also voiced Tulip in the Courage the Cowardly Dog episode "Tulip's Worm".
 She voiced Muriel during the entire series run, and reprised her role in the 2006 video game Cartoon Network Racing, the 2014 short The Fog of Courage, and the 2021 Scooby-Doo! crossover Straight Outta Nowhere: Scooby-Doo!
 Meets Courage the Cowardly Dog.